 Yes.
 If the FFDR is within its extended deadline and has not yet been submitted, the FFDR can be deleted.
 However, a new extension request would be required to create and submit the FFDR if the FFDR is deleted.

-How do FFDR preparers request an FFDR amendment?
+How do FFDR Preparers request an FFDR amendment?

 Can an amendment request be denied?

-All FFDR preparers associated with the requesting IHE will receive an email notification confirming their amendment request was submitted and approved.
+All FFDR Preparers associated with the requesting IHE will receive an email notification confirming their amendment request was submitted and approved.
 In addition, a green success message will display at the top of the IHE's FFDR main page communicating that the amendment request was approved.

 How long will an IHE have to submit a revised FFDR after an amendment request is approved?